kelset/Diurnalis/Wearable Tech Show 2016/steele.md

 *_Alexa is being put in 4 General Motors cars!!!_*

-Speed and confort will move the market.
+Speed and comfort will move the market.

 ######The speaker bio